Expert Advice

 Site Plans

-A site plan is a set of drawings that functions as a map of the building site.
-A site plan of the property can be obtained through different measures such as local building department, city records or having a company do it for you.
-If the site plan is available from the municipality then the deck plan can be drawn in to show where and dimension from the property lines.
-This plan should be drawn to scale and contain the following:
+A site plan is a set of drawings that function as a map of the building site.
+A site plan of the property can be obtained through different measures, such as local building departments, city records, or having a company do it for you.
+If the site plan is obtainable from the municipality, the deck plan can be included to illustrate its location and dimensions relative to the property lines.
+This plan should be drawn to scale and include the following details:

-• Property boundaries – Indicate the deck’s location in relation to property lines, neighboring structures and relevant setback requirements.
+• Property Boundaries: Mark the deck’s position relative to property lines, neighboring structures, and setback requirements.

-• Deck dimensions – Include precise measurements of the deck’s length, width, height and elevation off the ground.
-Provide accurate dimensions for substructure components as well, such as footings, beams, joists and posts.
+• Deck Dimensions: Provide exact measurements for the deck’s length, width, height, and elevation from the ground.
+Include precise dimensions for substructure elements like footings, beams, joists, and posts.
+Here's a breakdown of all the parts of a deck.

-• Location of existing structures – Identify the location of the house, garage, pool and any other major structures such as pergolas, fencing or outbuildings.
+• Existing Structures: Identify locations of the house, garage, pool, and any major structures, such as pergolas, fences, or outbuildings.

-• Access points – Mark access points on the planned deck, including stairs, ramps, or any other means of entry and exit.
+• Access Points: Indicate all access points on the deck, including stairs, ramps, or other entry and exit methods.

-• Utilities – Highlight the locations of water, gas and electric lines, as well as well and septic systems.
-Building these into your site plan will help to facilitate future customization of your deck.
+• Utilities: Identify the locations of water, gas, and electric lines, as well as any well and septic systems.
+This facilitates future customization of your deck.

 How to Draw Elevation Plans for a Deck Permit